onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 1. **Batching EVM transactions** using Cadence
 2. **Conditioning execution** on the results of those EVM transactions.

-However, using these same principles, you'll have the power to address much more complex and interesting.
+However, using these same principles, you'll have the power to address more complex use cases.
 For instance, replace wrapping FLOW with a DEX swap.
 Or instead of minting an ERC721, purchase an NFT listing from a marketplace.
 Combine these two and suddenly you can purchase NFTs with any ERC20 token, all in a single Cadence transaction, reverting everything if a single step fails.

 The point is, while a simple use case, this guide will give you the tools to build much more complex and interesting applications.
 So let's get started!